causalgraph/causRCA/README.md

 [![License][apache2.0-licence]](https://opensource.org/license/apache-2-0)
 [![GitHub][github-shield]](https://github.com/causalgraph/causRCA)

-# causRCA - Real-World Dataset for Causal Discovery and Root Cause Analysis in Machinery
+# Benchmarking of Automated Root Cause Analysis and Causal Discovery in Manufacturing Using the causRCA Dataset (CIRPe 2025)

-A comprehensive repository for the causRCA dataset and benchmarking framework for causal discovery and automated root cause analysis (RCA) methods in industrial machinery.
+A comprehensive repository for the causRCA dataset and benchmarking framework for causal discovery and automated root cause analysis (RCA) methods in manufacturing systems.

 ## Overview